juzkiddin/SmartPlug/README.md

 ## Setting Up Arduino
 ----
-Download Arduino and Install it from [here](https://www.arduino.cc/en/software) Once downloaded and installed follow this step to add NodeMCU to Arduino IDE [Click Here!](https://www.instructables.com/Steps-to-Setup-Arduino-IDE-for-NODEMCU-ESP8266-WiF/)
+Download Arduino and Install it from [here](https://www.arduino.cc/en/software) Once installed follow this step to add NodeMCU to Arduino IDE [Click Here!](https://www.instructables.com/Steps-to-Setup-Arduino-IDE-for-NODEMCU-ESP8266-WiF/)
 After that Install the necessary libraries that is required to compile the code.

 ### Steps
 * Click on tools